Skip to main content

 • “Halls in buildings are designed to confuse you and make you miss doors/openings, which are already difficult to see due to the poor graphics and colors that blend together.”

 The game's atmosphere is widely praised for its strong cyberpunk vibe, enhanced by a captivating soundtrack, including contributions from David Bowie.
-While the initial district sets a high standard with its engaging and dark ambiance, subsequent areas are perceived as less compelling, leading to a mixed experience.
-Overall, the game's design and music create a memorable and immersive atmosphere that resonates with players, despite some technical shortcomings.
+While the initial district sets a high standard with its engaging and surreal design, some players feel that subsequent areas lack the same depth, leading to a mixed experience.
+Overall, the atmosphere is considered a standout feature, effectively immersing players in a rich sci-fi narrative despite some technical limitations.

 • “The atmosphere is honestly amazing for the time period.”